raymondturrisi/csf202-summer2021/labs/lab03/README.md

 > Retrace your code and see if you can get the same answer as the output when you ran the code.
 Understand where you went wrong!

 :interrobang: Question 10.
 Write a program that stores your `name`, `major`, and `student-id` in variables.
 Use those in a printout statement. (e.g: Hello!
 My name is Michael and I am a Computer Science Major.
-My URI student-id is 123456) <br>
+My URI student-id is 123456) and submit a screenshot of your programs output.

 ## Part 5.
 Submission